OpenEx-Platform/docs/docs/usage/components/payloads.md

 # Payloads

-!!! tip "Under construction"

-    We are doing our best to complete this page.
-If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

 In OpenBAS, you can create custom payloads based on different types to create new injects.

 Payloads enhance the platform, allowing you to further customize your scenarios.